Ian-C-Harvey/SQL_Server_Practice/README.md

 # Info

-The challange questions are a summarized version of the Udemy course questions.
+The questions used for practice are a summarized version of the Udemy course questions.
 I also add additonal code for practice to my anwsers.
 All of them use AdventureWorksDB.

 Course Link 1: https://www.udemy.com/course/sql-basics-crash-course-with-sql-server/